libretto-ai/openai-ts/README.md

 # @libretto/openai

-TypeScript wrapper around openai library to send events to Libretto
+A drop-in replacement of the official `OpenAI` client for sending events to Libretto.

 ## Installation